Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Graph supOU processes

 does neither depend on $\mu_L$ nor $\boldsymbol{\sigma}^2_{L}$.
-This suggests that we can consider a two-step procedure for inference, where the parameters of $\pi$ and the parameter $c$ can be inferred from the empirical counterpart of the scaled autocovariance matrix and the remaining parameters can then be estimated from the sample mean and variance.
-We will describe the details of this two-step inference procedure in Section \ref{sec:GMMestimator}.
+This suggests that we can consider a two-step procedure for inference, where the parameters of $\pi$ and the parameter $c$ can be inferred from the empirical counterpart of the scaled autocovariance matrix, and the remaining parameters can then be estimated from the sample mean and variance.
+This decoupling is intrinsic to the second-order structure of the model and forms the theoretical basis for the two-step procedure developed in Section~\ref{sec:GMMestimator}.